StronkOnes/ResumeBlasterV1/README.md

 4. See [Troubleshooting Guide](TROUBLESHOOTING_RESUMES.md)

 ### AI Not Working?
-1. Verify `VITE_GEMINI_API_KEY` in `.env.local`
+1. Verify Supabase Edge Function `ai-resume-generation` is deployed and properly configured
-2. Check API key is valid
+2. Check that your Supabase project has the `GEMINI_API_KEY` environment variable set
-3. Ensure you're using the correct model name
+3. Ensure the function is properly configured to call the AI API

 ### PDF Download Issues?
 1. Check browser console for errors